dj1411/HabitChart/www/quality/test.md

 # Statistics
 - clicking outside or close button should close the modal
-- check the chart for
+- check the chart for a habit
-    - last 7 days
+- select different habits and check if reflected
-    - last 21 days
+- change data for a habit
-    - overall
+- select different range
 - check the min, max and avg for the above

 # sync data to server